waigo/waigo/README.md

 }
 ```

-All built-in [error](#errors) classes (including form [validation](#validation) errors) can generate view object representations of themselves.
-In fact, when the error handler sends an error response to the client it uses the view object representation of the error.
+All built-in [error](#errors) classes (including form [validation](#validation)
+errors) implement the `HasViewObject` mixin.
+In fact, when
+the error handler sends an error response to the client it uses the view object
+representation of the error.

 # Forms

 Forms are treated as first-class citizens in Waigo.
-Form inputs can be sanitized and validated and a per-field error report can be generated.
-Memory usage to a minimum by sharing what instantiated field objects it can across multiple client requests.
+Form inputs can be sanitized
+and validated and a per-field error report can be generated.

-Each form uses a unique id; its configuration and input fields are specified in a file under the `forms/` path, the file name being the id of the form.
+Each form uses a unique id; its configuration and input fields are specified in
+a file under the `forms/` path, the file name being the id of the form.

 For example, here is how you might specify a simple signup form: